wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

         *   (i) that person is convicted of the offence in respect of which the sample is taken, or of a related offence, (unless the conviction is subsequently quashed); and

-        *   (ii) the offence of which the person is convicted is an imprisonable offence or offence against any of the provisions listed in [Part 3][175] of the Schedule:
+        *   (ii) the offence of which the person is convicted is an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule:

     *   (ab) any DNA profile derived from a bodily sample taken from a person under [Part 2B][51] if---

-        *   (i) that person is convicted of the triggering offence, or of a related imprisonable offence or offence against any of the provisions listed in [Part 3][175] of the Schedule (unless the conviction is subsequently quashed); and
+        *   (i) that person is convicted of the triggering offence, or of a related imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule (unless the conviction is subsequently quashed); and

-        *   (ii) the offence of which the person is convicted is an imprisonable offence or offence against any of the provisions listed in [Part 3][175] of the Schedule; and
+        *   (ii) the offence of which the person is convicted is an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule; and

-        *   (iii) in the case of a person who was a young person on the date of the offence, a sentence of imprisonment or of a non-custodial nature is imposed for the offence or a Youth Court makes an order under [section 283][241] of the Children, Young Persons, and Their Families Act 1989:
+        *   (iii) in the case of a person who was a young person on the date of the offence, a sentence of imprisonment or of a non-custodial nature is imposed for the offence or a Youth Court makes an order under [section 283][243] of the Children, Young Persons, and Their Families Act 1989:

     *   (ac) any DNA profile derived from a bodily sample taken from a young person under [Part 2B][51] if---

-        *   (i) a Youth Court made an order under [section 282][242] of the Children, Young Persons, and Their Families Act 1989 discharging the information relating to the offence after finding that the offence was proved; and
+        *   (i) a Youth Court made an order under [section 282][244] of the Children, Young Persons, and Their Families Act 1989 discharging the charge relating to the offence after finding that the offence was proved; and

         *   (ii) the offence in relation to which the order was made is a relevant offence, or a related offence: